Mirai no Kakera

 "Mirai no Kakera" (未来の破片, Piece of the Future) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the first single of their major-label debut album, Kimi Tsunagi Five M, on August 6, 2003.
-In 2020, this song was used for promotional anime video for horse race event, 65th Arima Kinen, with original characters then became anime Fanfare of Adolescence.
 The song's b-side, "Entrance," was later included on the band's 2006 compilation, Feedback File.

 Music video

 The music video for "Mirai no Kakera" was directed by Suguru Takeuchi.
 The PV features the band performing the song in a pitch-black environment.
 As they play, a mysterious woman wearing a hideously cartoonish, cardboard mask resembling Gotoh's face dances to the song.